 After your client signs up for Upwork and accepts your proposed contract, it will work just like other Marketplace contracts, except you'll pay a reduced freelancer service fee.
 Also, if the contract closes, you'll need to initiate future contracts with that client through the Direct Contracts page to continue to receive the discount.

 - You pay a 5% freelancer service fee on the earnings you make on Direct Contracts.
 The fee is 5% of the total value of the contract.
-For example, if your earnings are $100 USD you'll be charged a fee of $5 USD
+For example, if your earnings are $100 USD you'll be charged a fee of $5 USD.
+Note: If you’re an active Freelancer Plus member, you won't pay any freelancer service fees on Direct Contracts.

 - Your client will pay the Client Marketplace Fee and a Contract Initiation Fee